Bresenham’s line algorithm

 The label “Bresenham” is used today for a family of algorithms extending or modifying Bresenham’s original algorithm.

-This bothered me a little bit because there's the original algorithm with separate code for each of eight octants, and there are also simplified versions that collapse some of the octants together.
-There's a collection of these simplified versions on rosettacode[5] and also on roguebasin[6] (a site for roguelike-games).
-I have some questions:
+This bothered me a little bit because there’s the original algorithm with separate code for each of eight octants, and there are also simplified versions that collapse some of the octants together.
+There’s a collection of these simplified versions on rosettacode[2] and also on roguebasin[3] (a site for roguelike-games).
+These are the things I was curious about:

-- Do the simplified versions produce the same output as original Bresenham's?
+Do the simplified versions produce the same output as original Bresenham’s?
+The different versions of Bresenham’s Algorithm do not all produce the same output.

-- Which of these algorithms are symmetric (line from P to Q the same as Q to P)?
+Which of these algorithms are symmetric (line from P to Q the same as Q to P)? [unconfirmed] The only symmetric algorithms are the ones that swap the inputs before running.

-- Which of these algorithms are rotationally consistent (line from P to Q the same as if P,Q are rotated 90°)?
+Which of these algorithms are rotationally consistent (line from P to Q the same as if P,Q are rotated 90°)? [untested] Don’t know the answer yet

-- Which of these algorithms are translationally consistent (line from P to Q the same shape as P+D to Q+D)?
+Which of these algorithms are translationally consistent (line from P to Q the same shape as P+D to Q+D)?
+DDA (optimized lerp) has major problems with translational consistency :-( and lerp occasionally has issues.

 I decided to look at Bresenham’s 1965 paper[4] (mirror).
 The description at the top is: